maine-woDNA/maine-woDNA.github.io/Collection/HorizontalCollection1.md

 **B.** Thoroughly clean your Niskin with 10% bleach and one rinse of tap water.

-**C.** Attach your Niskin to your line and make sure your stoppers and tightly sealed.
+**C.** Attach your Niskin to your line and make sure your stoppers are tightly sealed.